Last Updated: 14 October, 2025

 FanDuel | September 28, 2023 |

 Kentucky's legal gambling age is 18.
 However, most sportsbook operators still require bettors to be at least 21 years old.
-The state has long had a legal gambling age of 18, which is the required age to bet on horse races and do anything lottery-related, but operators have the choice to enforce a minimum gambling age of 21.
+The state has long had a legal gambling age of 18, which is the necessary age to bet on horse races and participate in any lottery-related activities.
+However, operators have the option to enforce a minimum gambling age of 21.

 Currently, four mobile operators have their legal age set at 21, while three operators, including DraftKings, are keeping it at 18.
-All mobile sportsbook operators are partnered with racetracks throughout the state, so residents do not need to be on location to create an account.
+All mobile sportsbook operators are partnered with racetracks throughout the state, so residents do not need to be present at the location to create an account.
 Remote registration is fully available in KY.

 The Kentucky Horse Racing Commission enforces all of the aforementioned rules and regulations.
 Outside of those regulations, one of the biggest things for Kentucky bettors to be aware of is the tax rate, which is currently set at 6% of all winnings.

-Gambling legislation could possibly still be discussed in the state moving forward since daily fantasy apps remain unregulated despite some of the big-name operators in that market still offering services in KY.
-Online casinos and online poker also remain illegal in the state, and it’s unclear how long that will remain the case.
+Gambling legislation could still be discussed in the state moving forward, as daily fantasy apps remain unregulated, despite some big-name operators in that market still offering services in Kentucky.
+Online casinos and online poker remain illegal in the state, and it’s unclear how long this will continue to be the case.

 Are online casinos legal in Kentucky? | No |